ember-polyfills/ember-tracked-storage-polyfill/README.md

 The extra complexity required to polyfill the import path as it will be in Ember itself is not compatible with Embroider, and generally not worth it.
-This import path will begin logging deprecations once the version of Ember with the real import path has been released, and updating will be as easy as find + replace.
+This import path will begin re-exporting from Ember as soon as the real version is available, making the transition seamless.

 Compatibility
 ------------------------------------------------------------------------------